How do you feel about undergoing change?

 What about you?
 What do you suggest people do to make transitions easier when undergoing change?
-Share your success stories, your advice, and your comments below, and hit the share button if you agree with the post.
+Share your success stories, advice, and comments below, and hit the share button if you agree with the post.

-Photo courtesy Unsplash, I, the author have the right to use this picture.
+Photo courtesy Unsplash, I, the author, have the right to use this picture.

 With 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.